 Fire Risk Assessment

-The responsible person is required to carry out regular risk assessments to identify potential hazards, adequate fire doors, individuals at risk, and the measures in place to mitigate these risks.
-The assessments should be documented and reviewed regularly, especially after any changes like renovations or an increased number of residents.
+The responsible person is required to carry out regular care home fire risk assessments to identify potential hazards, adequate fire doors, individuals at risk, and the measures in place to mitigate these risks.
+Care home risk assessments should be thoroughly documented and reviewed regularly, especially after any changes like renovations or an increased number of residents.

 Fire Safety Responsibilities and Compliance

-Suitable fire detection and alarm systems must be installed throughout the premises.
-Fire-rating equipment, such as fire extinguishers and fire blankets, should be readily available.
+Suitable fire detection and alarm systems must be installed throughout the premises to ensure fire safety in care homes.
+Fire-rating equipment, such as fire extinguishers and fire blankets, should be readily available for use.
 Fire doors should be installed correctly and regularly checked to prevent the spread of fire and smoke, ensuring that escape routes are kept clear.

 Maintenance and Testing